openafs-contrib/openafs-filesystem-stress-test-framework/README.md

 # Open AFS Stress Testing Framework

-**Note: this tester is only tested and fully functional when running on linux.
+**Note: this tester is only tested and fully functional when running on Linux.
 OSX should be functional but is not supported.**

 ## Capabilities